 If you fail to clean your snap on veneers and your teeth after eating and drinking, you are also more likely to develop tooth decay in your natural teeth.

 If you haven’t seen a dentist before starting treatment, you may not know that you already have gum disease and dental decay.
 Wearing the snap on veneers will worsen these conditions, so make sure you get any required treatment before doing impressions for snap on veneers.

 Some veneers can potentially damage the enamel of your teeth, particularly the poorer fitting options.
 The constant fitting and removal can cause the veneers to rub against the enamel on your natural tooth.
 This rubbing of the veneer on the natural tooth surface can be worsened if the veneers allow you to eat whilst they are fitted.

-To my knowledge, there is no clinical evidence that backs this up, but reports of damage being done as a result of these products exist.
+To my knowledge, there is no clinical evidence that backs this up, but reports do exist of damage being done as a result of these products.
 As a dentist, I am familiar with similar damage being caused by removable dentures.